 Personal Data means any information that describes or relates to your personal circumstances.
 Personal Data may identify you directly, for example your name, address, date or birth, National Insurance number and the like.
 Your Personal Data may also identify you indirectly, for example, your employment situation, your physical and mental health history, or any other information that could be associated with your cultural or social identity.

 Data Protection law says that we are allowed to use your Personal Data only if we have a proper reason to do so.
-This includes sharing it outside our company.
+This includes sharing it outside our Group.
 The law says we must have one or more of these reasons:

-When we speak with you about your mortgage, finance, or insurance requirements we do so on the basis that both parties are entering a contract for the supply of Services.
+When we speak with you about your mortgage, finance, investment or insurance requirements we do so on the basis that both parties are entering a contract for the supply of Services.
 In order to perform that contract, and to arrange the products you require, we have the right to use your Personal Data for the purposes detailed below.

 Alternatively, either in the course of initial discussions with you or when the contract between us has come to an end for whatever reason, we have the right to use your Personal Data provided it is in our legitimate business interest to do so and your rights are not affected.
-For example, we may need to respond to requests from mortgage lenders and insurance providers relating to the advice we have given to you, or to make contact with you to seek feedback on the service you received.
+For example, we may need to respond to requests from mortgage lenders, investment and insurance providers relating to the advice we have given to you, or to make contact with you to seek feedback on the service you received.